So, you’ve figured out that you want a plan. Congrats! That’s an essential first step.

 (You can actually enter your transactions manually even if you link your account — YNAB uses…uh, lasers…to identify matching transactions and links them—no duplicates.
 Entering transactions manually is ideal if you’re just starting YNAB to get the most up-to-date understanding of where your money is at, and an effective way to keep yourself accountable for impulsive spending.)

-Once you connect your bank account, the amount of money you have to budget with appears in the Ready to Assign section.
+Once you connect your bank account, the amount of money you have to assign with appears in the Ready to Assign section.

 Before you start assigning money, ask yourself one important question: What does this money need to do before I get paid again?